Kong/docs.konghq.com/app/konnect/updates.md

 ## April 2023

-** Kong Ingress Controller for Kubernetes in Konnect Konnect now allows customers to [associate an Ingress Controller with Konnect](/konnect/runtime-manager/kic/) in a read-only fashion.
+**Kong Ingress Controller for Kubernetes in Konnect** : Konnect now allows customers to [associate an Ingress Controller with Konnect](/konnect/runtime-manager/kic/) in a read-only fashion.
 This feature is released as beta and should not be deployed in a production environment.

 ## March 2023